-I have worked in education forty one years before I retired in 2010.
+I had worked in education for forty-one years before I retired in 2010.

 During my time I have worked in Secondary, Middle and Primary phases.
 I started my career in Secondary as a specialist English teacher in London and Surrey.
 It was while I was on maternity leave with my three boys that I developed an interest in the theory and practise of Language and Reading development.
 My interest led me to studying with the Open University for four years developing practise to test and match theory.
 Working on Action Research projects brought me into contact with Middle and First school children.
 My particular interest was with Special Needs and my first post after returning to teaching after my maternity break was in Dorset with groups that had complex learning problems which I found challenging and of course satisfying.

 Mathematical education became the focus of my next area of study once I had a post with a class of my own.
 With a group of enthusiastic colleagues from local schools in Purbeck working through The Mathematical Association I took part in years of testing and trialling approaches to developing mathematical concepts and assessment.
 It was at this stage of my career that I decided to remain in Primary Education.
 The freedom to create the curriculum in an integrated form with the children’s interest leading the focus really accorded with my understanding of engaged learning.
 And so I took a post as class teacher for ten years, deputy head for five and head teacher for fifteen years.

 Despite my many years in education when I retired in 2010 my enthusiasm for children and their learning has never faded.
 Every child is unique and never ceases to amaze me particularly following their progress.
 I feel privileged to spend time as a reading volunteer and governor at St Mary’s.
 RC Primary Swanage.
 It is a school which combines the nurturing environment and academic challenge to allow both children and staff to reach their optimum potential.